NSCU-CSC517/LearningRails/DesignPatternsExercises/java/IteratorDesignPattern/Solution/README.md

 ```

 ## Exercise
+* In this example, Iterator Design Pattern is created to iterate through varies data structures, but treat them all in
+the same way as iterable collection of objects and print their data.
-* In this example, three (3) different collections of `Country` objects are used:
+* There are three (3) different collections of `Country` objects are used:
   * `Array`
   * `List`
   * `HashSet`
-* They share common interface.
+* They share common `CountryIterable` interface.
-* `Iterator` can be accessed for each one of them.
+* `Iterator` can be created/accessed for each one of them.
-* They can be treated the same way and print some data.
+* They can be treated in the same way as iterabel collection of objects.
+* This exercise is incomplete.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Iterator Design
 Pattern.
 * Check each file for blanks.